spiritedmedia/erector-set/README.md

 If you want an SSH config to your `.ssh/config` file then type `vagrant ssh-config`, copy the contents, paste it into your `.ssh/config` file.

-### Credentials
+### Google Service Account Credentials

-Post installation you will need to SSH in to the box and add our Google Service account credentials to `/var/www/spiritedmedia.dev/credentials/google-service-account-credentials.json`.
+In addition to setting up `wp-config-local.php` properly, you will need to SSH in to the box and add our Google Service account credentials to `/var/www/spiritedmedia.dev/credentials/google-service-account-credentials.json`.
 The contents of this file should be stored in our 1Password vault.

 ## Error Logging